Education

 The Endocrinology/Metabolism Training Program provides intensive clinical training (and research training, if applicable) for physicians who have completed a residency in internal medicine.
 The program fulfills the requirements for subspecialty certification in Endocrinology and Metabolism by the American Board of Internal Medicine (ABIM); for full details regarding subspecialty board eligibility, please see the ABIM’s website.

-Our primary objective is to train outstanding physicians who will be well prepared to succeed in a broad range of professional careers: academic investigators, clinician-educators, or pure clinicians.
-We offer a flexible training program that can be tailored to an applicant’s interests and long term goals, with 2 main tracks available:
+Our primary objective is to train outstanding physicians who will be well-prepared to succeed in a broad range of professional careers: academic investigators, clinician-educators, or pure clinicians.
+We offer a flexible training program that can be tailored to an applicant’s interests and long-term goals, with two main tracks available:

 Three-year research track

 This encompasses a three-year training experience combining clinical training with intensive research experience; this track is best suited for those primarily interested in an academic research career.
 During the first year of training, the fellows have an in-depth clinical experience where 80% of their effort is devoted to clinical training and 20% to research activities.
-During the 2nd and 3rd year of fellowship, the bulk of the training is devoted to research (80%) with the remaining 20% devoted to ongoing clinical exposure.
+During the 2nd and 3rd year of fellowship, the bulk of the training is devoted to research (80%), with the remaining 20% devoted to ongoing clinical exposure.
 Overall, fellows will complete approximately 80% of their ACGME-required clinical training in the 1st year, with the remainder of ACGME-required clinical training completed during the 2nd/3rd years.
 Our three-year program places a heavy emphasis on research and learning the basic methods of scientific investigation.
-Our three-year fellows pursue basic research, clinical research, or a combination of the two, and have been highly successful in obtaining extramural support.
+Our three-year fellows pursue basic research, clinical research, or a combination of the two and have successfully obtained extramural support.

 Two-year clinical track

 The two-year clinical track is most appropriate for fellows primarily interested in a clinical career (including academic careers as a clinician-educator).
-During the 1st year of training, the fellow will have an in-depth clinical experience—essentially similar to the 1st year track described above, with 80% of effort devoted to clinical training and 20% effort devoted to scholarly activity/educational conferences.
-A 2nd year fellow on the clinical track will continue to devote a majority of her/his effort to clinical training activities.
-Importantly, these activities can be tailored/adapted to a trainee’s interests (e.g. if subspecialization in a certain area of endocrinology is desired)
+During the 1st year of training, the fellow will have an in-depth clinical experience similar to the 1st year track described above, with 80% of effort devoted to clinical training and 20% to scholarly activity/educational conferences.
+A 2nd-year fellow on the clinical track will continue to spend the majority of her/his effort on clinical training activities.
+Significantly, these activities can be tailored/adapted to a trainee’s interests (e.g., if subspecialization in a particular area of endocrinology is desired)

 Salary support for clinical-track fellows comes from funds provided by our GME office.
 2nd and 3rd-year fellows on the research track are generally supported by institutional training grants from the NIH or individual grants obtained by fellows.
-All research track fellows submit an entry-level grant application (either to the NIH or equivalent institution) early in their second year.
-The division believes that grant-writing experience is an invaluable component of preparation for an academic research career.
-The division is fully committed to supporting all fellows for the duration of their training, regardless of whether a research fellow’s grant is funded.
+All research track fellows submit an entry-level grant application (either to the NIH or an equivalent institution) early in their second year.
+The division believes that grant-writing experience is an invaluable preparation component for an academic research career.
+The division is fully committed to supporting all fellows for their training, regardless of whether a research fellow’s grant is funded.
 General information on GME stipends and benefits can be found here.

-In summary, the Division of Endocrinology at The University of Virginia is looking to attract highly motivated, bright, energetic individuals with a broad range of prior experiences in medicine.
-All physicians who train with us will receive the finest clinical educational experience available, and those in the research track will also receive outstanding preparation for an academic research career.
+In summary, the Division of Endocrinology at The University of Virginia seeks to attract highly motivated, bright, energetic individuals with a broad range of prior medical experiences.
+All physicians who train with us will receive the finest clinical and educational experience available, and those in the research track will also receive outstanding preparation for an academic research career.

 Gregory Hong, MD, PhD (Associate Professor of Medicine)